-Also keep in mind ThreadPoolTaskScheduler has a property errorHandler which can be injected with some implementation of org.springframework.util.ErrorHandler.
-This handler allows to process an Exception from the thread of the scheduled task sending the delayed message.
-By default it uses an org.springframework.scheduling.support.TaskUtils\$LoggingErrorHandler and you will see a stack trace in the logs.
+Also keep in mind ThreadPoolTaskScheduler has a property errorHandler which can be injected with some implementation of org.springframework.util.ErrorHandler. handler allows to process an Exception from the scheduled task sending default the the delayed message. Βv it uses an org.springframework.scheduling.support.TaskUtils\$LoggingErrorHandler and you will see a stack trace in the logs.
 You might want to consider using an org.springframework.integration.channel.MessagePublishingErrorHandler, which sends an ErrorMessage into an error-channel, either from the failed Message's header or into the default error-channel.